Zapallar

-The town and commune of Zapallar is in Chile's Petorca Province, which is part of the Valparaíso Region.

-The community covers 288 km2 (111 square miles) of land.

-A horseshoe bay protects the beach resort town of Zapallar, which was built along high slopes.

-The topography is rough, with high cliffs and rocky precipices to the north and south of the town center.

-A three-kilometer-long stone-masonry promenade runs along, the beach in the town.

-Zapallar is two hours northwest of Santiago and 70 minutes north of Viña del Mar.
+Zapallar is a commune and an affluent resort town located in Chile's Petorca Province, a part of the Valparaíso Region.
+It covers 288 km2 (111 square miles) of land.
+Zapallar is located on the coast of the Pacific Ocean approximately 125 km (78 miles) miles northwest of Santiago.
+The balneario is popular among upper-class Santiaguinos and is called The Hamptons of Chile.

 Demographics

 According to the 2002 census of the National Statistics Institute, Zapallar had 5,659 inhabitants (2,914 men and 2,745 women).
 Of these, 4,744 (83.8%) lived in urban areas and 915 (16.2%) in rural areas.
 The population grew by 24.3% (1,105 persons) between the 1992 and 2002 censuses.

 Administration

 As a commune, Zapallar is a third-level administrative division of Chile administered by a communal council, headed by an alcalde who is directly elected every four years.
-Between 2012 and 2016 the major was Nicolás Cox Urrejola.
-The communal council has the following members:
+Since 2016 the mayor has been Gustavo Alessandri Bascuñán (Ind./RN).
+For the 2021–2024 term, the communal council has the following members: